We’ve had a lot of small businesses write in to ask about barcoding, so we put together a three-minute tutorial on how to set up a barcode system.

-If you’re interested in a more in-depth look at how you can get started barcoding your small business be sure to checkout our Ultimate Barcoding Guide.
-It covers absolutely everything barcode related.
+We tried to keep this article simple, but if you’re interested in a more in-depth look at how to start barcoding your small business, check out our Ultimate Barcoding Guide.
+It covers absolutely everything related to barcodes.

-But since you’re here, this post provides some extra detail to the steps from our video.
+But since you’re here, this post provides some extra detail about the steps from our video for setting up a barcode inventory system.

-When it comes to generating barcodes, you can use a free online barcode generator to generate codes one at a time, or inventory software that can automatically generate codes for each of your products.
+Now, back to generating barcodes.
+You can use a free online barcode generator to generate barcodes one at a time.
+However, there is a better option.
+Barcode inventory software can automatically generate barcodes for each product.
+If you have custom-built software for utilizing barcodes, you can also do more with your barcode inventory system.

 Step 2: Label your inventory

-Now it’s time to physically label your current inventory, so you’ll need a specialized printer and software to create the labels.
+Now it’s time to physically label your current inventory.
+For this, you’ll need a specialized printer and software to create the labels.
 We’ve had good experiences with DYMO printers, specifically the LabelWriter 450.
-DYMO also sell their own labels on their website, but you don’t have to use their branded labels — generic ones will work as long as they’re the right size.
+DYMO also sells its own labels on its website, but you don’t have to use its branded labels.
+Generic labels will work as long as they’re the correct size.

 The great thing about DYMO is that they offer free label software that works with their printers.
-It’s quick and easy to install on Windows or Mac, and you can drag and drop the fields you’d like to appear on your labels.
-Our tip is not to get too ambitious with adding fields at first: stick to the basics like Item Name and Barcode and see how that fits with a few test prints.
+It’s quick and easy to install on Windows or Mac.
+We also created a built-in label designer into inFlow to make it easy for users to create custom labels.
+Understanding your company’s brand archetypes can significantly influence how you design your product labels, making them resonate more with your target audience.
+Our tip is to stay moderate when adding fields first.
+Stick to the basics like Item Name and Barcode, and see how that fits with a few test prints.
 Remember that you’ll still want to be able to read some of the information on the labels, so having fewer fields on each label means they’ll be easier to skim.

-This step is probably the most labor-heavy, because you’ll have to print one label for each of the items that you’d like to barcode.
-Expect this to take at least a few hours, if not days.
-The labelling process can go a bit faster if you have software that can filter to your current stock and automatically print labels for just those products (more on this later).
+This step is probably the most labor-heavy because you’ll have to print one label for each item you want to barcode.
+Expect this to take at least a few hours if not days.
+The labeling process can go faster if you have barcode inventory software that can filter your current stock and automatically print labels for just those products (more on this later).

-Once you’re done labelling everything you currently have, pat yourself on the back for a job well done, and remember that you should keep the process going for any incoming products.
+Once you finish labeling everything you currently have, pat yourself on the back for a job well done.
+You’ve almost completed your barcode inventory system setup.
+Just keep in mind it’s a good idea to keep the process going for any incoming products.

-Step 3: Find inventory software to tie your barcode system together
+Step 4: Find inventory software to tie your barcode inventory system together

-Finally, you’ll need great inventory software to tie your whole barcode system together.
-Finding barcode scanners and label printers is pretty easy, but you’ll want an inventory management system that was designed to take advantage of a fully barcoded business.
-This is where inFlow Cloud comes in.
+Finally, you’ll need excellent inventory software to tie your barcode system together.
+Finding barcode scanners and label printers is pretty straightforward.
+But you’ll want an inventory management system designed to take advantage of a fully barcoded business.
+This is where inFlow comes in.

 inFlow can help you build your product list from scratch or import your existing spreadsheet (kudos if you’re already this organized!).
-After that you can generate unique barcodes for every single product with just a few clicks.
+After that, you can generate unique barcodes for every product with just a few clicks.

-When it’s time to physically label your product, inFlow can kickstart the process by showing just your current stock and printing your labels straight to a DYMO printer.
-We also make it easy to print labels straight from purchase orders, so you can add incoming stock to your barcode system as it arrives.
+When it’s time to physically label your product, inFlow can kickstart the process.
+It does this by showing your current stock and printing your labels straight to a DYMO printer.
+We also simplify printing labels straight from purchase orders, so you can add incoming stock to your barcode inventory system as it arrives.

-Your business will start to reap the benefits the moment your next sale comes in.
-Instead of having to type items onto a sales order, you can scan barcodes right onto it instead.
-The same goes for other tasks at your business that are heavy on data entry, like stock transfers or work orders.
+Your business will reap the benefits the moment your next sale comes in.
+Instead of typing items onto a sales order, you can scan barcodes right onto it instead.
+The same goes for other tasks at your business that are heavy on data entry.
+Such as stock transfers or work orders.

-We hope this post has helped you learn all the major components of setting up a barcoding system — and if you’d like to get started, inFlow Cloud can help!
+We hope this post has helped you learn all the significant components of setting up a barcoding system.
+If you’d like to get started, inFlow can help!

 Good day